-- All students will eat breakfast and lunch FREE at BES. - Breakfast will be served from 7:45 8:15 a.m. each morning for students in Grades PK-5.
-Breakfast will not be served after 8:15 a.m. unless students arrive on a late bus. - Lunch is served daily from 10:30 a.m.
-1:15 p.m.
+- All students will eat breakfast and lunch FREE at BES. - Breakfast will be served from 7:50 8:20 a.m. each morning for students in Grades PK-5.
+Breakfast will be served to students arriving on late buses. - Lunch is served daily from 10:45 a.m.
+1:00 p.m.
 Classes are scheduled individually. - Parents are welcome to eat with their child in the cafeteria or in an adjacent courtyard as their schedule(s) allow. - Commercially prepared foods should not be brought to the school by parents for a student's meal.
-"Fast food" is NOT allowed in the Cafeteria. - Beverages brought into the lunchroom must be in a plastic container or can.
-No glass containers! - Students will not be served tea from the cafeteria. - Students are expected to use good table manners at all times and to assist with keeping the lunchroom clean. - Ice cream is available for purchase by students. - Money may be deposited in a student's account for the purpose of purchasing additional meal items or ice cream. - Students must learn their lunch number (the last four digits of their SSN) as they have to enter the number when they receive their meals or make additional purchases.
+"Fast food" is NOT allowed in the Cafeteria. - Large bags of chips and other snacks are not allowed in the Cafeteria as they create disruption.
+Chips should be in individual packages. - Candy and soft drinks are not acceptable food items for breakfast or lunch. - Beverages brought into the lunchroom must be in a plastic container or can.
+No glass containers! - Students will not be served tea from the cafeteria. - Students are expected to use good table manners at all times and to assist with keeping the lunchroom clean. - Ice cream, chips, etc. are available for purchase by students. - Money may be deposited in a student's account for the purpose of purchasing additional meal items or ice cream. - Extra milk and food items are available (on the Share Table) to any student who wants additional food and/or milk.